ahw/vim-hooks/README.md

 ### Log editing events for future analytics

 My only non-webdev example.
-I don't know, maybe you're into collecting data.
 This will log out timestamps each time you enter and exit a new buffer in Vim.
 Your working tree is below.
 Note that `.bufleave.vimhook.sh` is sym-linked to `.bufenter.vimhook.sh` so the same script is used to handle two events.

 ```
 .